How Long Should You Wait After Tinting To Roll Down Windows?

 • Plan ahead: If possible, schedule your window tinting for a time when you won’t need to roll down your windows for a few days.

-• Park your car in a cool, dry place: Avoid direct sunlight and extreme temperatures while the tint cures.
+• Park in a cool, dry place: Avoid direct sunlight and extreme temperatures while the tint cures.

 • Resist the urge to touch or clean the windows: Let the tint film cure undisturbed for the recommended timeframe.